Predpol/slate/source/includes/_import.md

 Property | Type | Description
 --------- | ------- | -----------
 incident_id | String | A unique identifier of the incident.
-The docket number is required and is used to identify individual incidents so that they may be updated later.
+The incident_id is required and is used to identify individual incidents so that they may be updated later.
 Incident IDs must never be reused. begin_time | String | The earliest time that the incident may have occurred in [RFC3339](https://tools.ietf.org/html/rfc3339) format. end_time | String | The latest time that the incident may have occurred in [RFC3339](https://tools.ietf.org/html/rfc3339) format. latitude | Float | Latitude of the incident in decimal degrees.